A Beginner’s Guide To River Rafting

 Rafters in the water travel at the exact same speed as the raft itself.
 They do not get swept away.
 Anyone who unexpectedly finds themself in the water for a refreshing swim will stay close to the raft and be easily pulled back in by the other rafters.
 The safety talk at the beginning of the trip explains exactly what to do if such a rare and refreshing event occurs.

-A Beginner's Guide to River RaftingYes.
-Our full-length Tradition automatically includes a gourmet packed lunch served back at the RiverBase after the trip.
-Guests joining us for a morning (8:45 AM) Gentle or Whitewater Exciter departure can upgrade to also enjoy the gourmet packed lunch ($18 per person).
+e after the trip.
+Guests joining us for a morning (8:45 AM) Gentle or Whitewater Exciter departure can upgrade to also enjoy the gourmet BBQ lunch.
 Hot and cold beverages are always served after every trip and pop, chips, and granola bars are available for sale as well.

 See you soon on the river!